 This recipe came from the “Red Lentil Coconut Curry” in Katie Parker’s High-Protein Vegetarian Cookbook: Hearty Dishes that Even Carnivores Will Love with Kristen Smith.
 I got this cookbook as a gift last year, and little did I know that it would soon be my go-to recipe book!
 It’s perfect when cooking for other people.
 So far I’ve made the “Green Monster Pizza with Crispy Kale,” “Protein Powerhouse Veggie Burgers,” and “Whole Wheat Flax Pizza Crust” to name a few.
 Next up is the “Asian Peanut Broccoli Quinoa”!

 I’ve adapted this recipe slightly, adding tofu and swapping a few ingredients.
 For the most part it’s the same.
 This dish is flavorful and rich in spices, which is the best part.
-It contains around sixteen to seventeen grams of protein, too!
+It contains around twenty-two grams of protein, as well!
 I highly recommend the High-Protein Vegetarian Cookbook to those who are vegetarian, looking for plant-based protein, or just want some delicious recipes to spice up their life.
 Once again, it’s written by Katie Parker and Kristen Smith, and this recipe is my revised version of their recipe.
 It’s vegan and gluten-free!

 Coconut Red Lentil Curry with Tofu